VFPX/VFPXDeployment/docs/ThorUpdate.md

 Once you confirm the update process works, zip Thor_Update_*AppID*.prg and email it to the VFPX administrators (<a href="mailto:projects@vfpx.org">projects@vfpx.org</a>).
 They'll add it to the Thor repository so Thor knows about your project.

-> Note to admins: download Updates.zip from the ThorUpdater folder of https://github.com/VFPX/Thor, add the PRG to the zip, and re-upload the file).
+> Note to admins: see [How to contribute to Thor](https://github.com/VFPX/Thor/blob/master/.github/CONTRIBUTING.md) for instructions to handle the new Thor_Update_*AppID*.prg.

 ### Checking for updates